 Dent and Howgill Walks Using The Western Dales Bus Services To Contents

 Dentdale and the Howgills are one of the best walking areas in the Yorkshire Dales although these days an incursion into Cumbria!
-Intentionally, the following walks are focused on those which can be attempted from public transport mostly using the S1 Saturday and summer Sundays S2 Western Dales Bus service from Dent Station although most can be done as circular walks from a parked car possibly also using the bus service.
+Intentionally, the following walks are focused on those which can be attempted from public transport mostly using the S1 Saturday Western Dales Bus service from Dent Station although most can be done as circular walks from a parked car possibly also using the bus service.
 I have also included expeditions into the Howgills, an area which really deserves a section in its own right and now easily accessible from the bus/train Back to Yorkshire Dales Contents Page

 Important note:- Whilst the author has taken every care in assembling the information on this site, no responsibility can be accepted for any error or omission herein.
 If in any doubt walkers should always consult the relevant OS map.
 All timings are approximate and for a person of average fitness and ability.